TedTinker/3D_Magic_Plot/README.md

 Connect the attribute's "Vector" to the Diffuse BSDF "Color."

-Then, with cursor over the plot, type "Z" and select "Material Preview."
+Then, with cursor over the plot, type "z" and select "Material Preview."
 The plot should appear in color!

-Press Shift + \` to enter fly-mode, navigating with WASD, Q, and E.
+Press Shift + \` to enter fly-mode, navigating with wasd, q, and e.

 Running make_3D_plot.R will reproduce the 3D plot with RGL and export it as a PLY-file.